guleedali/guleedali.github.io/_news/announcement_2.md

 related_posts: false
 ---

 The Landscape Archives and Earth Systems (LAYERS) Group is recruiting.
-We are a new research group in the Department of Geosciences, Stony Brook University, with partnership with FIRST Lab, led by PI Dr. Troy Rasbury.
+We are a new research group in the Department of Geosciences, Stony Brook University, working in partnership with the FIRST Lab (PI:Dr. Troy Rasbury).

 ---